Pineapple Mooncake (凤梨月饼)

 Cut off the top of the pineapple and peel it.
 Then use a pairing knife to remove the eyes.

-Simmer the pineapple puree over medium low heat until you get about 440-460 grams of pineapple paste.
+Simmer the pineapple puree over medium-low heat until you get 440-460 grams of pineapple paste.
 This process will take 20-30 minutes.
-In the beginner when the puree is wet and running, you can let it simmer on it's own.
-Once most of the moisture is gone and the paste becomes thick, you have to turn the heat to low and stir it constantly so you don't burn it.
+In the beginning, when the puree is wet and running, you can let it simmer on its own.
+However, once most of the moisture is gone, and the paste becomes thick, you have to turn the heat to low and stir it constantly, so you don't burn it.

-Transfer pineapple paste into a sealed container and chill in the fridge for 30 minutes or until lukewarm.
+Transfer the pineapple paste into a sealed container and chill in the fridge until lukewarm.

 Portion the filling into 16 pieces; each one should be 25g.
-Roll them in between your hands into a smooth balls.
+Roll them in between your hands into a smooth ball.
 The jam is thick and sticky; It is best to wear gloves.

-Cover the pineapple filling and set it in the fridge while you are working on the wrapper dough.
+Cover the pineapple balls and set them in the fridge while working on the wrapper dough.

 Make The Mooncake Wrapper

-Wrap the dough in plastic film and rest it for about 30 minutes.
+Wrap the dough in plastic film and rest at room temperature for 30 minutes.

-Divide the wrapper dough into 16 pieces; each one should be 25 grams.
-Roll them in between your hands into balls.
+Divide the wrapper dough into 16 pieces; each should be 25 grams.
+Roll them in between your hands into smooth balls.

 Wrap the Mooncake

 Take a wrapper dough and use your thumb to poke it in the middle.
-Keep spinning and shape it into a little bowl.
+Then, keep spinning and shape it into a little bowl.

 Place the filling in.
-Use your forefinger and your thumb to squeeze around and push the wrapper up.
-When you get the very end, carefully pinch to close it.
+Use your forefinger and thumb to squeeze around and push the wrapper up.
+When you get to the very end, carefully pinch to close it.
 Roll it in between your hands to make it perfect.
-I suggest you wear gloves because the wrapper is a bit sticky.
+Recommend wearing gloves because the wrapper is a bit sticky.

-Take a mooncake ball and dust it with a little bit of cake flour.
-This will prevent the skin from sticking to the mold.
-Carefully put it into the mooncake presser.
-Then, gently press it down onto a baking pan that is lined with baking paper.
-Stay there for a few seconds to establish the shape then release it.
-Look at that, beautiful.
+Take a mooncake ball and dust it with some cake flour, then put it into the mooncake mold.
+Gently press it down onto a baking pan lined with baking paper.
+Stay there for a few seconds to establish the shape, then release it.

 Bake the Mooncake

-Stick them back to the oven, at the same temperature, and bake for 8 minutes.
+Stick them back to the oven and bake for 8 minutes.

-Take it out again, and brush another layer of egg yolk.
-Put it back into the oven.
-And bake for another 8-12 minutes.
-This will be the third and the last time baking.
+Take the mooncakes out again and brush another layer of egg yolk.
+Put them back into the oven and bake for another 8-12 minutes; This will be the third and the last time baking.
 Every oven is different.
-You should stay next to the heat and keep an eye on it.
-The filling is cooked already; we just want the wrapper to be golden brown.
+Please stay next to the heat and pull out the mooncakes once the skin is golden brown.